Medformer: A Multi-Granularity Patching Transformer for Medical Time-Series Classification

-In this work, we evaluate our model mainly in subject-independent setup to better align with real-world applications, and draw the attention of time series researchers to focus on the significant challenges posed by subject-independence. \textit{Although this work is not specifically designed for subject-independent problems, our model comprehensively integrates multi-timestamp, multi-channel, and multi-granularity information from each subject.
-We aim to minimize information loss and enable the model to freely exploit subject-invariant representations.} Consequently, our model is well-equipped to tackle the subject-independent challenge to a certain extent, and our results (Section~\ref{sec:experiments}) confirm such capability of \name.
+In this work, we evaluate our model mainly in the subject-independent setup to better align with real-world applications, aiming to draw attention within the time series research community to the substantial challenges posed by this setup. \textit{While our model is not specifically tailored to address subject-independent problems, it integrates multi-timestamp, cross-channel, and multi-granularity features in MedTS, enhancing its capacity to capture subject-invariant representations.} Consequently, our model is well-equipped to tackle the subject-independent challenge to a certain extent, and our results (Section~\ref{sec:experiments}) confirm such capability of \name.

-Next, we present the problem formulation in the context of multivariate medical time series classification for disease diagnosis. \begin{problem*} Consider an input medical time series sample $\mathrm{\bm{x}}_{\text{in}} \in \mathbb{R}^{T \times C}$, where $T$ represents the number of timestamps and $C$ represents the number of channels.
-We aim to learn a representation $\bm{h}$, which can be used to predict the corresponding label $\bm{y} \in \mathbb{R}^{K}$.
-Here, $K$ denotes the number of classes that have medical meanings, such as different disease types. \end{problem*}
+We next present the problem formulation for multivariate medical time series classification in the context of disease diagnosis.

+\begin{problem*} Consider an input MedTS sample $\bm{x}_{\text{in}} \in \mathbb{R}^{T \times C}$, where $T$ denotes the number of timestamps and $C$ represents the number of channels.
+Our objective is to learn an encoder that can generate a representation $\bm{h}$, which can be used to predict the corresponding label $\bm{y} \in \mathbb{R}^{K}$ of the input sample.
+Here, $K$ denotes the number of medically relevant classes, such as various disease types or different stages of one disease. \end{problem*}